Rasool Jalili

-Rasool Jalili (born; 19 August 1961), also known as Rasoul Jalili, or R. Jalili, is an Iranian academic, serving as associate professor at the Faculty of Computer Engineering of Sharif University of Technology.
+Rasool Jalili (born 19 August 1961), also known as Rasoul Jalili, or R. Jalili, is an Iranian academic, serving as associate professor at the Faculty of Computer Engineering of Sharif University of Technology.
 He is a member of the Supreme Council of Cyberspace and visiting professor at the Institute for Research in Fundamental Sciences since 2004.
-By reports of human rights groups, he is considered one of the oppressors of Internet in Iran.

 Biography

 Jalili was born in 1961 in Fars province, Iran.
 In 1985, he graduated in computer science at Ferdowsi University of Mashhad.
 In 1989, he obtained master's degree in computer science at Sharif University of Technology.
 Later, Jalili obtained his doctoral studies at the University of Sydney, Australia, where he specialized in distributed operating systems and earned his PhD in 1995.

 Since 1995, Jalili has been a faculty member at Sharif University of Technology, focusing on both teaching and research in computer engineering.
 He has also served as a visiting professor at the University of California, Davis, from October 2009 to August 2010.

 In addition to his academic roles, he held executive positions, including founding member and chairman of the board at Sharif Amn Afzar, a software company of the Ministry of Industry and Mines as part of the Software Group for Advanced Industries.
 He also served as deputy of Economic Affairs and Industries for the Organization of Industry, Mining, and Trade in West Azerbaijan province.

 Since his appointment to the Supreme Council of Cyberspace in 2012 by the Supreme Leader of Iran, where he contributed to cyberspace policies, internet governance, cyber security, and digital infrastructure.